Mohith3600/WindowsAPI/SoftLink/README.md

 # Soft Link
+Soft Link can also be called as Symbolic Link
 Soft Links are similar to pointer
 File 2 will point File 1
 If File 1 is deleted File 2 will have nothing to point so it will be useless